 After buy-ins and color-ups, it's time to start betting.
 If you want to bet with the shooter, then get on the Pass Line.
 If you want to bet against the shooter, get on the Don't Pass.
 The Comeout Roll is also when most people bet their Proposition Bets like the World, the Any Craps, or the Yo.

 Also, not all bets on the Craps table are 'working' or 'ON' during the Comeout Roll.
 When a bet is 'working,' it CAN win or lose on the next roll.
 When a bet is 'not working' or 'OFF', it CAN NOT win or lose on the next roll.
 The bets that are 'not working' or 'OFF' during the Comeout Roll are Place Bets, Come Bet Odds and the Hardways.
-You can always ask the dealer to "Turn my ____ bets on" or say you want them "working."
+You can always say to the dealer "Turn my ____ bets on" or say you want them "working."
 The dealer will put an ON lammer on top of one of your bets, and you are now ready to get paid if your bet hits.

 One last thing to consider is that there are bets that you cannot bet during the Comeout Roll.
 Pass Line Odds, Don't Pass Lay Odds, Come Bets, and the Don't Come are all reserved for the next stage, the Intermediate Roll.

-The Intermediate Roll is the Second Stage of a Craps Game
+The Intermediate Roll Is the Second Stage of a Craps Game

 The Intermediate Roll is when the Puck turns ON, and a Point has been established.
 This is when the shooter tries to make their Point so everyone at the Craps table can win.
-You start to see mountains of chips on the layout, and your head explodes, wondering how the dealers keep track of it all.
+You start to see mountains of cheques on the layout, and your head explodes, wondering how the dealers keep track of it all.